You love your pool. Its calm, cool waters are a refreshing sight on a hot day, and you can’t wait to dive in!

 A few air bubbles here and there are normal in any pool, but if you see a lot of air bubbles coming from the return jets and hear angry churning noises near the pump, it can only mean one thing: There’s air in the pool line.

-Finding air in a pool’s water line is a very common problem, especially if you just opened up your pool for the season.
-These air bubbles can be created by a number of issues, but to solve them, we first need to understand a few pool basics.
+Finding air in a pool’s water line is a common problem, especially if you just opened up your pool for the season.
+Several issues can create these air bubbles, but we first need to understand a few pool basics to solve them.

 The Inner Workings of Your Pool

 Every pool has a pump.
 As a pool owner, you probably know this, but you may not understand how the pump works.
-Allow us to give a brief explanation.
+Allow me to give a brief explanation.

 The pump pulls water from skimmers along the side of the pool as well as from the main drain.
 The skimmer, by the way, looks like a hollow box and sits just below the rim of your pool.
 It’s the hole all the pool noodles get sucked towards, in case you need further clarification.